fugu-chop/launch_school/rb130_ruby_foundations/lesson_1/1_closures_and_blocks.md

   # write to this file using file.write
 end
 ```
-We don't currently understand exactly how blocks work, and so we can't exactly say why we don't have the close the file.
+We don't currently understand exactly how blocks work, and so we can't exactly say why we don't have to close the file.
 However, we can guess that the method implementor of `File::open` opens the file, yields to the block, then closes the file.
 This means the method caller only needs to pass in the relevant file manipulation code in the block without worrying about closing the file.

 ### Methods with an explicit block parameter
 Until now, we've passed blocks to methods __implicitly__.
 Every method, regardless of its definition, takes an implicit block.
 It may *ignore the implicit block, but it still accepts it*.
 However, there are times when you want a method to take an __explicit block__; you do that by defining a parameter prefixed by an `&` character in the method definition.